 4. Visiting Ireland in December Mean Christmas Markets

-Winter in Ireland lasts from December to February.
+Winter in Ireland lasts from December to February, and it’s fun to visit during December in Ireland particularly.
 While the second and third months of the season bring their own fun, visiting Ireland in winter is ideal for those die-hard Christmas fans.

 The lights, the decorations, and those dreamlike Christmas markets all combine to offer a festive trip to the Emerald Isle.
 These markets start opening up mid-to-late November, and a few stay open until early January.